 “Everyone is of the same nature.
 There should be no discrimination, we are all the same.
 We all migrated to America so for Trump to put a ban on Muslims and refugees is not appropriate.
 It’s not going to happen,” she said.

 She said a lot of Muslims and refugees have been discriminated against and “it’s good that everyone has come together finally to support the Muslims”.

-Posted by Ian Greenhalgh on February 21, 2017, With 350 Reads Filed under World.
+Posted by Ian Greenhalgh on February 21, 2017, With 356 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.